lemmonas/cse-212-final-project-tutorial/1-stacks.md

 ## Big O Notation

-The Big O notation for each individual function is O(1).
+The big O notation for each individual function is O(1).
 The performance of a program with multiple stack manipulation functions would also be O(1) because in O notation we only take the highest order present.
 A program with multiple functions of O(1) would just have all of those ones added together and because O notation removes constants, the end result would still be O(1).
 However, if you have a program that uses a loop on the stack, the O notation would change to O(n).

 ## Example Code